Venice, Louisiana, at the end of the road

 One of approximately 300 Barbary Apes on the Rock

-Lots of screaming and yelling ensued, which fazed the ape not one iota, he barely paused then leaped onto the front seat to face Betsy.
-Breathing heavily with primordial lust, he grabbed the fruit salad from her hands, turned and scrambled out of the car window and ate the fruit—an expensive assortment she had bought in Tarifa.
-There he is with his ill-gotten treasure.
+Lots of screaming and yelling ensued, which fazed the ape not one iota.
+With fierce agility he leaped into the back seat to face Betsy.
+Breathing heavily with primordial lust, he seized the fruit salad bowl from her hands, gave a menacing look, and then left the way he came.

-We were laughing so hard we could have fallen off the rock.
-We quickly noticed that Betsy was not laughing as much as she was recovering from her intimate encounter with the ape.
-He stole her fruit!
+Stacy and I were laughing so hard we could have fallen off the Rock.
+Betsy was not laughing.
+She was recovering from her intimate encounter.
+He stole her fruit.

 Majestic Rock of Gibraltar